oceanhackweek/preliminary/_episodes/00-oceanhack-intro.md

 This preliminary tutorial is one that we would like you to complete before arriving at Oceanhackweek.
 The purpose is to learn about the minimum system requirement for the Oceanhackweek, install the necessary software used during the week, and hopefully answer any other technical question about your computer setup.
 Our goal is to have everyone up-and-running prior to the event so we can focus our time more productively when you arrive in person.

 > ## Python Version
-> We will be using **Python 3.6** only during the hackweek.
-We encouraged participants who come from Python 2.7 to start reviewing the new syntax of Python 3.6.
+> We will be using **Python 3** only during the hackweek.
+We encouraged participants who come from Python 2 to start reviewing the new syntax of Python 3.
 > See [here](https://wiki.python.org/moin/Python2orPython3) for more details.
 {: .callout}

 ### Overview

 Python software is distributed as a series of *libraries* that are called within your code to perform certain tasks.
 There are many different collections, or *distributions* of Python software.
 Generally you install a specific distribution of Python and then add additional libraries as you need them.
 There are also several different *versions* of Python.
-The two main versions right now are 2.7 and 3.6.
-During the hackweek we will be using Python 3.6 for the tutorials, and encouraging participants to do so.
+The two main versions right now are 2.7 and 3.7.
+During the hackweek we will be using Python 3.7 for the tutorials, and encouraging participants to do so.

 So even though Python is one of the most adaptable, easy-to-use software systems, you can see there are still complexities to work out and potential challenges when delivering content to a large group.
 Therefore we have a number of different ways that we are trying to simplify this process to maximize your learning during Oceanhackweek.

-We will be using [JupyterHub](https://jupyterhub.readthedocs.io/en/latest/) hosted on [Amazon Web Services (AWS) Cloud](https://aws.amazon.com/).
-JupyterHub is a multi-user Hub that provides multiple instances of the single-user Jupyter notebook server.
+We will be using <http://ocean.pangeo.io>.
+Pangeo is a [JupyterHub-like](https://jupyterhub.readthedocs.io/en/latest) implementation for the for ocean, atmospheric, and climate research community.
 A Jupyter Notebook is an open-source web application that allows users to create and share documents containing live code, equations, visualizations, and markdown texts.
-Here's a [overview](https://www.slideshare.net/willingc/jupyterhub-a-thing-explainer-overview?from_action=save) on JupyterHub.
+Here's a [overview](https://www.slideshare.net/willingc/jupyterhub-a-thing-explainer-overview) on JupyterHub.

 We also provide instructions for using [Miniconda](https://conda.io/miniconda.html), which is our recommended Python distribution.
 We can assist in setting up "conda" environments that will simplify the gathering of Python libraries and version specific to the tutorial you are working on.